dantan123/CS50/README.md

 This repository is based on Harvard's CS50 - AI.
-Files are in the branches.